AnasDrid/DataCamp-Case-Study-Introduction-to-Java/CourseOutline.md

  - Learner will be able to define programming.
  - Learner will be able to explain how a program works.
- - Learner will be able to explain basic programming concepts.
+ - Learner will be able to explain basic programming concepts like variables, data types and operators.

 ***
 ### Lesson 2: Introduction to Java
 #### Learning Objectives:
 ***

- - Learner will be able to describe Java and it's features.
+ - Learner will be able to describe Java and its features.
  - Learner will be able to compare Java to other programming languages.

 ***